 The area near the hay market between Gribeodova Canal and the Moika Canal was known as a dubious area and has been integral to many works of literature, including Dostoevsky's "Crime and Punishment" in 1866.

 The area was also well-known in the mid-19th century as a place of dubious activities.
-A book published in 1860, "The Slums of St. Petersburg" by Vsevolod Vladimirovich Krestovsky deserves a place along with Dostoevsky's works centered around Sennaya Ploschad.
+A book published in 1860, "The Slums of St. Petersburg" by Vsevolod Vladimirovich Krestovsky tells of difficult conditions, much centering on Sennaya Ploschad.
 Unfortunately, the book is not available in English for expanded readership.

 -- The Haymarket of St. Petersburg, drawn by A.G.
 Vickers, steel engraving, 1835.